Every Sunday at 2pm

 Each doubles ‘set’ is seven games in total, regardless of the score.
 So it could be 0-7, 1-6, 2-5, 3-4 etc. We start with a brief warm up, and a spin to determine which side serves.
 Pairs switch ends after 4 games (after each player has served once).
 Whatever happens, the set is only over after seven full games.
 As a general rule, you will only play one set with a particular partner so that you get a chance to play with and meet other members.
 You can play as many sets as you like.
 Remember – it’s just for fun!

 No. It’s just about taking part.
 But you’ll probably learn a lot about doubles play the more you play.
 Please see our Coaching page for information about lessons.

 What if I am not very good?

-The basic level at Club sessions is “improvers”, so not beginners but intermediate and advanced players who enjoy half decent doubles competition.
+The minimum level at Club sessions is “intermediate”, so not beginners, but improvers (at least) who can serve and maintain a rally, plus intermediate and advanced players who enjoy half decent doubles competition.
 Remember that pairings will be made (informally) to ensure that – where possible – not-so-good players are paired with stronger players so that each pairing is as even as possible.
 And if you lose 0-7, who cares?
 It really doesn’t matter.
 If you’re not sure what standard you are, don’t be shy – come along and give it a try!

 St Ann’s Tennis has entered a team in Division 4 of the 2021 Brighton & Hove Parks League.
 We’re actively seeking interested players to take part: four men and four women for each team.
 Anyone hoping to take part will be encouraged to attend club sessions.
 The Parks League, first established in 1930, is a fantastic local community tennis competition.
 Find out more here.